 - Join an insurance panel: Joining an insurance panel may not be for everyone, but it's worth considering if you want to potentially reach more clients.
 You'll have to fill out an application for each panel you wish to join, and it can take months to complete the credentialing process, so you'll want to start applying to different insurance companies before you open your doors.

-- Network with other therapists: Get to know other behavioral health professionals in your region and bring business cards when you meet.
+- Network with other therapists and professionals: Get to know other behavioral health professionals in your region and bring business cards when you meet.
 After other professionals get to know you, they might think of you when they need to refer clients to a counselor in your area of expertise.
+You can even search beyond behavioral health and connect with other professionals who may provide referrals, like school counselors, primary care physicians or massage therapists.

 - Advertise: You have plenty of ways to market your business, and many options are low-cost or free.
 You might register with an online directory for a fee or create a basic website and email links to colleagues who might refer people to you.
 You can also get your name out there by offering your knowledge at live speaking events, answering questions on online forums or making appearances in the community.